sk4161/sk4161.github.io/index.md

 ## About Me

-I am Sotaro Kanazawa (金澤 爽太郎), a second-year master's student at the University of Tokyo.
+Sotaro Kanazawa (金澤 爽太郎) is a second-year master's student at the University of Tokyo.
+He conducts his research at the [User Interface Research Group](https://www-ui.is.s.u-tokyo.ac.jp/en/) under the supervision of Prof. [Takeo Igarashi](https://www-ui.is.s.u-tokyo.ac.jp/~takeo/).

 ## Research Interests

-- Computer Vision
+- Computer Vision & Grapics
-  - Generative Models (for Graphic Design)
+  - Generative Models for Graphic Design
-  - 3D Reconstruction
+  - 3D Vision
-  - Vision-Language Models
 - Human-Computer Interaction for ML/AI

 ## News